-In accordance with the Higher Education Act of 1965, as amended, the Los Angeles Community College District (here after referred to as LACCD) established the following Standards of Academic Progress.
-These Standards apply to all students who apply for and receive financial aid.
-(Note: The Board of Governor's Fee Waiver Program, (BOGFW), established to help students pay the California Community College Enrollment Fee, is specifically omitted from the list below.
-An eligible student enrolled at one of the Los Angeles Community College District institutions who applies for an enrollment fee waiver will be granted the assistance irrespective of his/her status under these academic provisions.)
+In accordance with the Higher Education Act of 1965, as amended, the Los Angeles Community College District (hereinafter referred to as LACCD) established the following Standards of Academic Progress.
+These standards apply to all students who apply for and receive financial aid from the programs listed below.

-- Federal Pell Grant

-- Academic Competitiveness Grant (ACG)
+- Federal Pell Grant - Academic Competitiveness Grant (ACG)

-- Federal Supplemental Ed.
-Opportunity Grant (FSEOG)
+- Federal Supplemental Educational Opportunity Grant (FSEOG)

-- Federal Work Study (FWS)
+- Federal Work-Study (FWS)

 - Federal Perkins Loan

 - Federal Family Educational Loan (FFEL)

 - Federal Direct Student Loan (FDSL)

 - Cal Grant B and C

-- Child Development Grant
+- Child Development Teacher Grant

-Professional Judgment may be exercised in applying these standards in accordance with Section 479A of the Higher Education Act of 1965 As Amended Through June 1994.
+Professional Judgment may be exercised in applying these standards in accordance with Section 479A of the Higher Education Act of 1965, as amended.